digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-29.md

   - equations formulated linearly in the dynamic parameters
   - allows for very fast least squares calibration using Moore-Penrose generalized/pseudo inverse (5 seconds vs 8 hours for nonlinear optimization)

+#### Mirgita Frasheri
+- Discussed with Casper and Kenneth the best way to implement inputs in rabbitMQ.
+Based on their input, switched from the solution with flags, to sending on change.
+Close to the next rabbitMQ release.
+- Talked with Hugo about the DSE and building scenarios for simulation, including fault injection.
+Also discussing the latter with Casper and Kenneth, and whether it is something we want for maestro.
+- Working also on the autonomy paper.

 ## Sub-projects status

 #### Sub-project X